jeremyfelt/webconference-2014/talk.md

 Defining this workflow is the most important part.

 Everything we’re covering here involves buy-in from the team.
 In order for everyone to stay sane, an established workflow must exist.
-Even if you are the sole developer, designer, and content creator for a site, an established, defined workflow will be a benefit.
+Even if you are the sole developer, designer, and content creator for a site, having this workflow will be a benefit.

 ## Development vs Production